weekwood/editorjs-video/README.md

 This Tool requires server-side implementation for the file uploading.
 See [backend response format](#server-format) for more details.

-This Tool is also capable of uploading & displaying video files using the <video> element.
-To enable this, specify video mime-types via the 'types' config param.
+This Tool is also capable of uploading & displaying video files using the [React-player](https://github.com/CookPete/react-player)element.

 ## Installation